mo-arvan/llm-tfidf-recommender/README.md

 Skip to the Offer Recommendation to see the final result if you are not interested in the details of the approach.

+My approach is to use a simple tf-idf model to recommend offers to the users.
+I augment the offers with additional data using an LLM, Llama 2 70b q4 in particular.
+The LLM is used to generate additional keywords for each offer.
+This is because the offers are very short and do not contain much information.
+Then, I train a tf-idf model on the original data and the augmented data.
+There is a single function that handles giving a top-5 recommendation to the user.
+Note that the search query itself can be augmented as well to include additional information.
+The usage of LLMs could be replaced by pre-defined rules or knowledge graphs.
+This function can become and API endpoint that can be used by the front-end to recommend offers to the user.
+The performance and the results are not quantified in this work, but it can be easily done by having access to labeled data.
+I prefer to finalize the full pipeline including the evaluation prior to moving forward with a more complex model.
+Furthermore, the expectation of the model also must be defined, and we cannot use "good" as a descriptor for the model.
+Future development can utilize this code as baseline and build on top of it.
+The visualization is handled by streamlit, which is a simple and easy to use tool for building quick prototypes.
+The UI is not the focus of this work, but it can be easily improved by using a more sophisticated UI framework, but that is outside my expertise.

 ### 0. Environment Setup

 Build the docker image and run the container.
 The container will be used to run the code.
 The code is written in Python